bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

     .then(value => { console.log(value) })
     .catch(err => { console.log(err) });

-The termination condition of a promise determines the “settled” state of the next promise in the chain.
-A “resolved” state indicates a successful completion of the promise, while a “rejected” state indicates a lack of success.
+The termination condition of a promise determines the "settled” state of the next promise in the chain.
+A "resolved” state indicates a successful completion of the promise, while a "rejected” state indicates a lack of success.
 The return value of each resolved promise in the chain is passed along to the next `.then()`, while the reason for rejection is passed along to the next rejection-handler function in the chain.

 The promises of a chain are nested like Russian dolls, but get popped like the top of a stack.
 The first promise in the chain is most deeply nested and is the first to pop.

     (promise D, (promise C, (promise B, (promise A) ) ) )

 When a `nextValue` is a promise, the effect is a dynamic replacement.
 The `return` causes a promise to be popped, but the `nextValue` promise is pushed into its place.
-For the nesting shown above, suppose the `.then()` associated with “promise B” returns a `nextValue` of “promise X”.
+For the nesting shown above, suppose the `.then()` associated with "promise B” returns a `nextValue` of "promise X”.
 The resulting nesting would look like this:

     (promise D, (promise C, (promise X) ) )

 A promise can participate in more than one nesting.
-For the following code, the transition of `promiseA` into a “settled” state will cause both instances of `.then()` to be invoked.
+For the following code, the transition of `promiseA` into a "settled” state will cause both instances of `.then()` to be invoked.

     const promiseA = new Promise(myExecutorFunc);
     const promiseB = promiseA.then(handleFulfilled1, handleRejected1);
     const promiseC = promiseA.then(handleFulfilled2, handleRejected2);

-An action can be assigned to an already “settled” promise.
+An action can be assigned to an already "settled” promise.
 In that case, the action (if appropriate) will be performed at the first asynchronous opportunity.
 Note that promises are guaranteed to be asynchronous.
-Therefore, an action for an already “settled” promise will occur only after the stack has cleared and a clock-tick has passed.
+Therefore, an action for an already "settled” promise will occur only after the stack has cleared and a clock-tick has passed.
 The effect is much like that of `setTimeout(action,10)`.

     const promiseA = new Promise( (resolutionFunc,rejectionFunc) => {
         resolutionFunc(777);